 In 2015, Gemma Nash collaborated with contemporary and historical photographer Michele Selway to produce ‘Hanging in the Balance’.

-Made in association with Forge Woodland Residency in the Whirligig Woods, ‘Hanging in the Balance’ is a series of images symbolising the devastating impact austerity is having on disabled people in the UK.
+Made in association with Forge Woodland Residency in the Whirligig Woods, ‘Hanging in the Balance’ is a series of sounds and images symbolising the devastating impact austerity is having on disabled people in the UK.